BNN-UPC/NetworkModelingDatasets/datasets_v2/README.md

 # Datasets v2

 > Note: It is highly recommended to use the API provided [[here](https://github.com/knowledgedefinednetworking/datanetAPI/tree/challenge2020)] to easily read and process samples from the dataset.
-However, if you prefer to use directly the raw data, you can find the description of the dataset format below.
+However, if you prefer to process directly the raw data, you can find the description of the dataset format below.

 > These datasets were used in the [Graph Neural Networking challenge 2020](https://bnn.upc.edu/challenge/gnnet2020/).